bazaar-bytes/bazaar-bytes-frontend/README.md

 ## Instructions
 - git clone
 - install dependencies (npm install)
 - npm run dev
--sign up on stripe to get the env variable for the payment checkout -sign up on cloudinary to upload your pictures
+- sign up on stripe to get the env variable for the payment checkout
+- sign up on cloudinary to upload your pictures

 ## Demo